chiya12882/chiya12882/README.md

 ## Anshika Gupta
-#### Hello, :blush:
+#### Hello, :smiley:

  I am Anshika Gupta.
 My main interests are Web Development and Data Science.
 Always Excited to learn new things.
 At present I am seeking some good stuff to enhance my technological skills.
- * :telescope: I’m currently studying on B.Tech Computer Science.
+ * :office: I’m currently studying on B.Tech Computer Science.
+ * :telescope: I am currently working on a mini-project of Web Development.
  * :dancers: I'm looking to collaborate on Web Development Project.
  * 📫 ***How to reach me:***
     1. *Email*: anshig674@gmail.com